SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-P-AC-M01-002.md

 Like local users and domain users on a Windows machine, SAP standard users must have the appropriate permissions and authorizations within the OS.

-- [ ] Restrict access to root, SAPsid, dbsid
+- [ ] Restrict access to root, SAPsid, and dbsid users on each system
 - [ ] Lock dbsid user from all application serves after initial installation
 - [ ] SAPsid should not have any rights for interactive logon